-Attendant care services are covered when provided to members enrolled in the BadgerCare Plus Standard Plan, the BadgerCare Plus Benchmark Plan, or Medicaid and provided by a licensed special education program aide and billed by a Medicaid-enrolled SBS provider.
-The BadgerCare Plus Core Plan does not cover SBS.
+Attendant care services are covered when provided to members enrolled in the BadgerCare Plus Standard Plan or Medicaid and provided by a licensed special education program aide and billed by a Medicaid-enrolled SBS provider.

 Covered Nursing Services

 Nursing services must be appropriate for the child's medical needs and specifically identified in the child's IEP (Individual Education Program).
 Covered nursing services under the SBS (school-based services) benefit are described in DHS 107.36, Wis.
 Admin.
 Code.
 Services include, but are not limited to, the following: